Salmon Wellington is an elegant and impressive dish. And believe it or not, it is actually very easy to make!

 - Preheat oven to 400 degrees F. Line a large sheet pan with parchment paper, and set aside.

 - In a large skillet, melt butter over medium heat.
-Stir in the diced onions and minced garlic, and saute until fragrant, about 2 minutes.
-Add the white wine and cook it off for a few minutes, stirring, until reduced.
+Sauté the diced onions for about 3 minutes.
+Then, add the minced garlic for about 1-2 minutes until fragrant.
+Optional: If using, add the white wine and cook it off for a few minutes, stirring until reduced.

-- Make the egg wash: In a small bowl, whisk the egg with 1 teaspoon of milk until evenly combined.
+- Make the egg wash: In a small bowl, whisk the egg with 1 teaspoon of heavy cream (or milk).
 Set aside.

 - Using a rolling pin, roll out the puff pastry sheets and cut into rectangles, large enough to fit each piece of salmon in the center – there should be 3 inches around the edges from the salmon.
-Note: I used Pepperidge Farm's puff pastry brand, which comes with 2 sheets.
-I cut each sheet in half, so had 4 sheets in total.
+Note: I used Pepperidge Farm's brand puff pastry, which comes with 2 sheets.
+Cut each sheet in half to make 4 sheets in total.

 - Remove the portioned salmon filets from the fridge.
 Pat them dry thoroughly with paper towel.
 Season salmon with salt and pepper to taste.
-Tip: Patting dry the salmon thoroughly will prevent the puff pastry from getting soggy.
+Tip: Patting dry thoroughly prevents a soggy dough.

 - Place salmon filet onto the rolled out puff pastry sheet, in the center.
 Top with the cream cheese and spinach mixture evenly.

-- Transfer the assembled salmon Wellington to the lined sheet pan, seam side down.
-Using a paring knife, cut slits on the puff pastry over the top, in a crosshatch pattern.
-Then, brush the top with more egg wash.
-Tip: Cutting slits over the top ensures there's proper ventilation for the steam to escape and prevents sogginess.
+- Transfer onto the lined sheet pan, folded side down.
+Using a paring knife, cut slits on the puff pastry over the top, in a crosshatch pattern, without cutting all the way through.
+Then, brush the top with egg wash.

-- Bake for 20-23 minutes, until golden brown on top.
-Tip: Try not to open too much, as the puff pastry needs full heat to properly bake – this will also prevent the bottom from getting soggy.
+- Bake for 20 minutes or until golden brown on top.
+Tip: Try not to open too much, as the puff pastry needs full heat to properly bake properly.

 Notes

-- Why keep the salmon cold: Puff pastry takes about 20 minutes to bake, while salmon usually takes 12-15 minutes at 400 degrees F. Keeping the salmon cold right before assembling ensures that the salmon is not overcooked.
+- Why keep the salmon cold: Puff pastry takes about 20 minutes to bake, while salmon usually takes 12-15 minutes.
+Keeping the salmon cold right before assembling ensures that the salmon is not overcooked.

 - To prevent the bottom from getting soggy, pat dry the salmon thoroughly.
 Also, cut slits on the puff pastry once assembled – this will allow the steam to escape and keep the puff pastry flaky and buttery.